AKROGIS/ThemeManager/Docs/Help.md

 # What's New

 This section assumes you have used previous versions of Theme Manager.
 If you are a new user you can ignore it.

+## Theme Manager 3.3

+* Added support for using Theme Manager without ArcGis 10.x.
+There are now two additional ways to build and run Theme Manager if you have ArcGIS Pro or no GIS at all.
+* Removed the loading dialog when checking for an ArcGIS license.

 ## Theme Manager 3.2